Pidgeott/Pidgeott/README.md

 ## Hello World!!
 ### My name is Matheus and I'm a IT student.

-Currently I'm learning to code in Python.
+Currently, I'm learning to code in Python.

 Other languages.
 <div>